Updated: Sep 6

 It is a blessed season to hear that quiet thunder that causes us to inspect every corner of our hearts.; to experience the gentle ongoing nudge that persuades us to do the work of prayerfully purging guilt and hurt, one day at a time.
 For as long as it takes, this process of yielding in a “state of brokenness” to bring us to experience the Heavenly Father building us back, HIS way, in His time, is worth every tear and prayer.
 Eventually, we come to embrace the stillness and realize we’ve entered a much needed transformation zone.
 Little things begin to stand out.
 Somehow colors begin to appear richer; the air has a freshness that causes us to breathe deeper and long to be in His creation.
 The simple rhythmic sound of a ticking clock causes contemplation of the miraculous way our breath sustains us; the wonderment, of our heart beating in perfect cadence.
 Life’s heaviness becomes lighter, and less cumbersome the more we learn how to listen when YHVH speaks.

 This misunderstood place of solitude disturbs our "observers."
 They cannot discern the benefits of this inner construction zone, and they are completely baffled, by what they see.
 It's a process uncomfortable for them to watch; they most often retreat, wholly bewildered about what is happening to this person they once knew, and unable to understand the new person we’re becoming.
-We can be labeled because others equate solitude to unhappiness; when in fact we're yeilding to a time of of solitude because there's so much noise.
+We often become labeled because others equate solitude to unhappiness; when in fact we're yielding to a time of of solitude because there's so much noise. that interferes from hearing the Messiah speak to our heart.

-That set-apart place comes with a long and winding path whose twists and curves obscures the view ahead around the next corner.
-And never would we have imagined that this same path would lead us beside still waters.
+That set-apart place comes with a long winding path obscuring the view ahead around the next corner.
+Never would we have imagined that this same path would lead us beside still waters.
 These waters are a restorative place.
 A destination our soul searches for that quiets the weary mind and grounds us in the Holy infinite perfection and glorious, thirst-quenching grandeur of the Great “I Am.”
 Here, we also found a flame that now burns with the hard-earned oil of maturity, necessary to light the stormy days of uncertainty ahead.

 If you feel yourself going into a place where you’ve become set-apart, don’t be fearful of this season of searching, weeping in prayer, and being still; uncomfortable?
 Yes, but we find a beautiful, necessary gift veiled in solitude.
 When your circumstances delivers you into this precious season of "leveling-up," it will keep you for as long as it takes, for His Will to become your own; it is a time of arriving to you appointment of becoming who He called you to be.